 The supplier will fill in details of the product and its cost on the Wig and Hairpiece Claim Form and then ask you to fill in your personal details, and sign the form.
 The supplier will then complete an additional form (stating that they are claiming on your behalf ) and forward both forms to Sector Services, with your medical certificate (where this is your first claim).
 You do not pay for the product yourself but keep a copy of the receipt the supplier gives you for your personal records.

 Claim by you

 You pay for the product yourself.
-To make a claim for reimbursement you must first have a Sector Services payee number.
-Ring Sector Services on 0800 458 448 for a Payee Number Application Form and a Wig and Hairpiece Claim Form.
+To make a claim for reimbursement you must first have a Sector Operations payee number.
+Ring Sector Operations on 0800 458 448 for a Payee Number Application Form and a Wig and Hairpiece Claim Form.
 You will need to complete the forms and return them to Sector Services for reimbursement of your costs.

 Sector Services will not pay any claims unless they receive the following three items: